 Young children learn by doing, not by listening.

-We must continue to not only send our children off to school but continue to inspire thinking at home.
+We must continue to send our children off to school and inspire thinking at home.

-At home, children have a chance to problem-solve, imagine and create in a smaller setting.
+Children can problem-solve, imagine, and create at home in a smaller setting.

 Learning through play at home allows children to take more risks and experiment to expand on prior knowledge.